National Food Days, Weeks & Months

 NebGuides from the University of Nebraska-Lincoln, Institute of Agriculture and Natural Resources

 National Ag Day was created to recognize and celebrate the contribution of agriculture in our everyday lives.
 It is coordinated by the Ag Council of America.

-1 in 3 jobs in Nebraska are tied to agriculture.
-Cash receipts from farm marketings contribute 5% of the U.S. total economy.
-Nebraska ranks #1 in the nation in dry edible bean and red meat production.
+1 in 3 jobs in Nebraska are tied to agriculture or agribusiness.
+Cash receipts from farm marketings contributed over $24 billion to Nebraska's economy in 2012 and 6.2 percent of the U.S. total.
+Nebraska ranks #1 in the nation in red meat, Great Northern beans, and popcorn production.
 (More Nebraska ag facts, Feb.
-2012...)
+2014...)